 This course helps students to understand applied econometric methods and to foster the skills needed to plan and execute their own empirical projects in economics.
-Topics include randomized controlled trials, regression and matching, differences-in-differences, instrumental variables, and regression-discontinuity designs.
-We study many examples and do a fair amount of number crunching ourselves.
-The mathematics of econometrics will be introduced only as needed and will not be a central focus.
+Topics include ordinary least squares estimation, panel data and fixed effects estimation, instrument variable estimation, difference-in-differences, and regression assessment.
+We study many examples and STATA package for actual estimation and application.